 Tips: There is a lot of information in this course and the labs and assignments require a lot of time.
-However, the quizzes, test and exam are open book.
+However, the quizzes, tests and exams are open book.
 It is suggested to get ahold of Joe Lovetri's notes from the old website for these tests.